rubinov2016/ANN-chatbot/README.md

 1. Use Google Sheets to get your questions.
     - "Rules3", the current tab with Responsible person
     - "Rules Updated" automatically filled tab with latest changes from the all group members
-    - if you finish your patterns, please send them to Ivan
+    - if you finish your patterns, please send your modified json to Group

 2. To launch the chatbot, execute the "chatbot.py" script.